 It’s a life of labour which starts in childhood and never stops… because without education you have no other options.
 And so the poverty cycle grinds on.

 Global Care is working with our long-standing Ethiopian partners to bring change in Koshe.
 We have launched a new four-year programme to work with mums, helping them create better futures for their families.

-We want to raise £45,000 this Christmas to establish a secure financial footing for the first two years of this new initiative.
+We want to raise at least £45,000 this Christmas to establish a secure financial footing for the first two years of this new initiative.
 Can you help?

 What will we do?